2nd Ideas go public Lab – Public Debate: Is the EU losing the Western Balkans and/or vice versa? 14 October 2021, 18.00-19.30

 - What is the climate in the European Council as seen from the outcome of the informal EU-Western Balkans Summit?
-How prominently figures here the questions of the rule of law and lack of reforms in this sector?
+How prominently figure here the questions of the rule of law and the lack of reforms in this sector?

-- Are multi-ethnic countries such as Bosnia and Herzegovina, Kosovo and North Macedonia losing their grounds vis-à-vis the strongmen and growing nationalisms in the region?
+- Are multi-ethnic countries such as Bosnia and Herzegovina, Kosovo, and North Macedonia losing their ground vis-à-vis the strongmen and growing nationalisms in the region?
 How will this impact the reform impetus?

-- Are we witnessing a re-emergence of the ethnic conflicts as a result of the weakening of the multilateral-normative framework?
+- Are we witnessing a re-emergence of ethnic conflicts as a result of the weakening of the multilateral normative framework?